localstack/devcontainer-template/README.md

 ### Publishing

+>[!NOTE]
 > NOTE: The Distribution spec can be [found here](https://containers.dev/implementors/templates-distribution/).
 >
 > While any registry [implementing the OCI Distribution spec](https://github.com/opencontainers/distribution-spec) can be used, this template will leverage GHCR (GitHub Container Registry) as the backing registry.

 Templates are source files packaged together that encode configuration for a complete development environment.

 This repo contains a GitHub Action [workflow](.github/workflows/release.yaml) that will publish each template to GHCR.
-By default, each Template will be prefixed with the `<owner/<repo>` namespace.
+By default, each Template will be prefixed with the `<owner>/<repo>` namespace.
 For example, the two Templates in this repository can be referenced by an [implementing tool](https://containers.dev/supporting#tools) with:

 ```
 ghcr.io/devcontainers/template-starter/color:latest